stevenharradine/git-express/README.md

 # git-express
-Web server that is designed to host git repos and serve the site at any point in the git history.
+A web server that hosts git repositories and serves the site at any point in time.